Coronavirus cases spike among school-age children in Florida, while state orders some counties to keep data hidden

 “Transparency is a huge issue,” said Andrew Spar, president of the Florida Education Association, which represents 150,000 teachers and school staff and has sued the DeSantis administration over opening schools too soon.
 “Parents like myself who have kids in the classroom are wondering, are they safe?
 And we want answers from the governor, but instead he’s quashing information.”

 The U.S. Centers for Disease Control and Prevention the World Health Organization recommend a local positivity rate for the coronavirus that is below 5 percent for the safe reopening of schools.
-But many of the state’s 67 county districts opened with higher positivity rates.
+But many of the state’s 67 county school districts opened with higher positivity rates.
 The overall child positivity rate in the state is 14.5 percent.

 Florida is further into the reopening process than most other states, with many school districts across the country not opening until this week.